 For general concerns/issues relating to a student's academic progress i.
 Informal discussion of the concern/issue with the student, if appropriate, try to understand and resolve it, informing other relevant staff for discussion and outcome ii.
-Discussion of the concern/issue with the concerned Proctor and other Teachers and chalk out a plan for addressing the concern/issue, if required.
+Discussion of the concern/issue with the i.
+An informal discussion of the issue with the student, if appropriate, try to understand and resolve it, informing other relevant staff for the discussion and outcome ii.
+Discussion of the concern/issue with the concerned Proctor, relevant welfare staff and other Teachers and chalk out a plan for addressing the issue, if required